nbattala/sfd-deployment-scripts/README.md

 Download the deployment assets from my.sas.com and unzip them in the downloads directory or create a symlink name downloads for your deployment assets in a different location.

 ## Edit Environment Properties
-Edit [env.propertie](env.properties) to set the properties of the environment.
+Edit [properties.env](properties.env) to set the properties of the environment.
 Environment properties
 |  Property Name               |    Description                            |
 | -----------------            |  ---------------------------------------- |